gerardpc/trapping_suite/README.md

-Suit of MATLAB files for analysis, parameter extraction and simulation of data of trapped particles.
+Suite of MATLAB files for analysis, parameter extraction and simulation of data of trapped particles.